There are two kinds of people who make messes in the kitchen–those who cook and those who prepare meals because they have to eat.

 - Cover with remaining cheese, as generously as you desire.

-Serve immediately with salad and fresh baguette.
-Decant a Volnay red wine from Burgundy or serve Chablis if you prefer white.
+Serve with salad and fresh baguette.
+Decant a red wine from Burgundy or pour a Chablis if you prefer white.
 Light candles.
-Savor everything and everyone around the table for a long, relaxing evening.
+Sit around the table for a long, relaxing evening.

 - You could make it vegetarian by eliminating bacon and beef.
-I don’t actually know how that would taste.
-The bacon adds something subtle and sublime.
+However, bacon adds something sublime to the sauce.

-- There is no added salt.
-Bacon and salty cheddar are enough.
+- No added salt.
+Bacon and cheese are enough.

 There is flexibility in personal touches.
-I usually put red pepper flakes on the table because I never know other people’s preference for spiciness, but sometimes I sprinkle them inside the layers.
+I usually put red pepper flakes on the table because I never know other’s preference for spiciness.
+Sometimes I sprinkle them inside the layers.